TechersWhoCare/slack-misc/code-of-conduct.md

 We want this to be a fun, pleasant, and harassment-free experience for everyone.
 All members are expected to show respect and courtesy to other members.
 We do not tolerate harassment of participants in any form; participants asked to stop any harassing behavior are expected to comply immediately.

-This code of conduct is a living document, so feel free to suggest changes or additions to the Slack admins.
+This code of conduct is a living document, so feel free to suggest changes or additions either by contacting the admins or making pull requests [directly on GitHub](https://github.com/TechersWhoCare/slack-misc/blob/master/code-of-conduct.md).

 Membership and discretion
 -------------------------